galderz/fibula/README.md

 ## TODO

 - [ ] Add suppport for multiple forks
-- [ ] Send iteration count from bootstrap to runner
 - [ ] Create a reproducer for native issue
+- [ ] Add a record equals/hashCode benchmark
+- [ ] See how record equals/hashCode benchmark behaves with different GraalVM versions
-- [ ] Add cli integration to pass in iteration count, fork count...etc
+- [ ] Add profiler integration
-      Maybe reuse the same CLI logic as in JMH?

 This project uses Quarkus, the Supersonic Subatomic Java Framework.